Jie2GG/Hackintosh-ASUS-S5300FN/README_en.md

 ## About keyboard Fn Key

 Due to the laptop keyboard light in Windows only one key adjust.
 So in macOS use Fn+F6 implementaion reduce the brightness.
-So Prtsc key use Enable & Disable Touchpad

 ## Installation tutorial (Simple)